Jeremy Eichler: Life and career

-In 2003 Eichler began writing music criticism for The New York Times.
+Eichler worked as a freelance journalist in New York, contributing to numerous publications including The New Republic, The Nation and The New Yorker, and in 2003 began writing music criticism for The New York Times.
 He then succeeded Richard Dyer as chief classical music critic of The Boston Globe in 2006, where Eichler wrote about local, national and international events for nearly two decades.
 His column, titled "Third Ear", connected "music with broader worlds of history, politics, and culture."
-The historian Lisbeth Cohen said of Eichler’s criticism, “In his hands, cultural history and music criticism become entryways to better understandings of the past and the present.”
+The historian Lizabeth Cohen said of Eichler’s criticism, “In his hands, cultural history and music criticism become entryways to better understandings of the past and the present.”